svalboard/vial-qmk/keyboards/svalboard/docs/qmk_user_settings.md

 It's not clear if the settings automouse works with the multiple reset paths.

+The first time the user flashes, the setttings will reset to zero, because the layout doesn't have them.
+And you need the updated firmware to save the new values.

 ## Adding new user setings

 ### Architecture